-In those early years, the club played matches in Pozuelo till the late 1970´s until Pozo del Tio Raimundo became the permanent home ground of the club.
+The club played matches in Pozuelo till the late 1970´s until Pozo del Tio Raimundo became the permanent home ground of the club.
 Many Británicos will always refer to this ground as simply Pozo and the club is fondly remembered by locals in the area.
 Sadly in 2001 the owners couldn´t maintain the ground and it lay in ruins for a few years until the local Council took over and refurbished the complex into a modernised complex with much in demand artificial grass.
 FC Británico de Madrid keep going and now play their league matches all over the city stretching from Barajas to El Pardo and Canillas to Getafe.
-Matches take place on Saturday mornings and during the season the club trains on the all weather grass pitch at the Instalación Básica Las Cocheras, La Elipa.
+Matches take place on Saturday mornings and during the season the club trains on the all weather grass pitch at the Instalación Básica Las Cocheras, near metro La Elipa.

 In the early years of the club, you either worked in the Embassy or in business.
 But as English became a very popular language to teach, lots of teachers arrived in Madrid.
 Those who liked their football were soon playing for the club.
 Nowadays, the players have a variety of careers.
 In keeping with the modern era FC Británico de Madrid opened their club to others from other nations and now our only rule is that you must speak English, whether that’s a little amount or a lot.